-Governing the Geostationary Orbit: Orbital Slots and Spectrum Use in an Era of Interference Note de l'Ifri, janvier 2014
+Governing the Geostationary Orbit: Orbital Slots and Spectrum Use in an Era of Interference Notes de l'Ifri, January 2014

 Outer space, particularly in the telecommunication sector, is benefiting and becoming accessible to more and more actors.
 But with this trend comes also a reality that is every day more compelling: no meaningful development can be achieved without a clear, stable and predictable interference-free environment for the use and control of all satellites that depend upon ready access to radio frequencies and appropriate geostationary orbital slots to function properly.

 The increasing incidence of harmful interference these recent years, including intentional ones implying a deliberate purpose to obstruct reception of specific information against which no technical efficient counter measure exists, is putting in danger this capacity to continue operating safely.
 Despite itself, the International Telecommunication Union (ITU) in charge of the rational, equitable, efficient and economical management of the orbit spectrum resource is increasingly becoming a permanent battlefield between opposing interests.
 And the ability of this specialized agency of the United Nations to remain aloof from broader political issues is now being challenged on a regular basis.

 In the face of such a worrying development, the costs of non-action can only be but prohibitively high as noted by Frank Asbeck, Special Adviser for Space and Security Policy to the European External Action Service (EEAS), in the preface to the topic of the book.
 While paying tribute to efforts that aimed at elevating public awareness concerning the illegal jamming of satellite transmissions, Mr. Asbeck insists on the importance this issue has for the European Union from a human rights as well as space security point of view.